 Hilton San Diego Resort & Spa, San Diego,

 IPR is the prime meeting for integration in photonics on all relevant material platforms.

-IPR- By continuing a long-standing tradition of excellence in bringing together experts from both academia and industry for an open discussion of cutting-edge research, trends and problems, IPR 2013 will focus on photonics devices and integration, nanophotonics and its applications, and also computational photonics and device modeling.
+IPR brings together experts from both academia and industry for an open discussion of cutting-edge research, trends and problems.
+IPR 2014 will focus on photonics devices and their integration, nanophotonics and its applications, as well as computational photonics, modelling and novel concepts.

 IPR topics will include photonic integrated circuit design, technology and applications; physics and technology of on-chip active and passive photonic devices; planar waveguide technology, lightwave circuits and systems-on-the chip; theory, modeling and numerical simulation of waveguide and integrated photonic devices and circuits, as well as various topics of computational photonics; integrated diffractive optics and micro-photonics.
 Also, IPR will continue to cover emerging topics in nano-photonics, including generation, detection, transport and utilization of optical fields on the “nanoscale” as well as the emerging area of research as it relates to various aspects of slow light, including basic physics, implementation and potential use in integrated photonics.